Equilibris/dissertation/proposal.typ

 a function $f : alpha arrow.r F alpha$, and some witness $a : alpha$.
-With this you quotient over bisimilarity, thereby only allowing direct usage of $"dest" : "Sme" F arrow.r F ("Sme" F)$
+With this you quotient over bisimilarity, thereby only allowing direct usage of $"dest" : "Sme" F arrow.r F ("Sme" F)$.
+This implementation is simple to implement.

 == The $M$ type<mtype>